terraform-ibm-modules/terraform-ibm-observability/README.md

 | <a name="output_sts_logdna_key_guid"></a> [sts\_logdna\_key\_guid](#output\_sts\_logdna\_key\_guid) | logdna key guid |
 | <a name="output_sts_logdna_key_id"></a> [sts\_logdna\_key\_id](#output\_sts\_logdna\_key\_id) | logdna key id |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Contributing

+You can report issues and request features for this module in the [terraform-ibm-issue-tracker](https://github.com/terraform-ibm-modules/terraform-ibm-issue-tracker/issues) repo.
+See [Report an issue or request a feature](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md).

+To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.